Vertically-Integrated Producer of Solar-Grade Silicon Metal

 This profile is part of a paid investor education campaign.*

-HPQ Silicon (TSXV:HPQ) is a technology and resource company working towards becoming a vertically integrated producer of high-purity, solar-grade silicon metal.
-By entering into strategic partnerships with companies at different stages of the quartz-to-solar cell value chain, HPQ Silicon is enhancing the silicon metal production process and reducing its associated costs.
+HPQ Silicon (TSXV:HPQ) is a technology and resource company working towards becoming a vertically integrated producer of high-purity silicon metal (Si) and solar-grade silicon metal (SoG-Si).
+By entering into strategic partnerships with companies at different stages of the quartz-to-solar cell value chain, HPQ Silicon is re-thinking traditional process to make silicon metal (Si), re-defining the metallurgical approach to transform Si into SoG-Si and reducing associated costs.

-HPQ is led by a team of mining and finance executives that have experience developing companies and projects in various spaces.
-The team is supported by their strategic partners, Pyrogenesis and Apollon, both of which bring in depth technological experience and knowledge.
-Management is also significantly invested in the company, holding 10 percent of shares.
+HPQ is led by a team of season resources, finance and manufacturing executives that have experience developing companies and projects in various stages of advancement.
+Key strategic partners, Pyrogenesis and Apollon, both of which bring in depth technological experience and knowledge are also part of the team.
+Management, board and key strategic partners are significantly invested in the company, holding 20 percent of shares.

-- Working towards being a vertically integrated producer of high-purity, solar-grade silicon metal
+- Working towards being a vertically-integrated producer of high-purity Silicon metal and solar-grade silicon metal

-- R&D technology dream team from partnerships with Pyrogenesis and Apollon Solar
+- R&D technology team constructed through partnerships with Pyrogenesis and Apollon Solar

-- Rapidly proceeding through the R&D stages of Purevap™ technology that transforms quartz into solar-grade silicon metal
+- Rapidly proceeding through the R&D stages of Purevap™ technology with PyroGenesis to transforms quartz into high purity silicon metal (4N+ <1 ppm of B)

-- Full-scale pilot plant expected to be operational by 2018
+- Full-scale pilot plant expected to be operational Mid-2019

-- Largest quartz property holder in Quebec; quartz to be used as feed for Purevap™ Reactor
+- HPQ controls quartz property in Quebec that can be used as feed for Purevap™ Reactor

 - Addressing the needs of a $34 billion solar energy market

-- Strong management team which holds 10 percent of company shares
+- Strong management, board and strategic team holds 20 percent of company shares

 Silicon in Solar